“Young’un if you swallow these little seeds a watermelon plant will grow in your belly.”

 - Sometimes the wind carries seeds away.

-Seed Dispersal turned out to be learning event.
+Seed Dispersal turned out to be a learning event.

 - Getting seeds inside a bird feeder is harder than you think.